-- Note 1: On August 30, 2021, the Group's ownership increased to 87.91% after participating in the capital increase of Avisonic. - Note 2: The Company obtained 3 out of 5 Board seats and gained control over JUPU.. - Note 3: The Company obtained 3 out of 5 Board seats and gained control over Eminent.
-In addition, Eminent issued shares resulting from the exercise of employee stock options on June 22, 2022 and April 19, 2021, and increased capital on August 16, 2021.
-The Group's ownership decreased to 28.11%. - Note 4: On November 7, 2022, the Group's shareholding percentage was decreased to 47.71% after participating in the capital increase of Metanoia. - Note 5: On April 28, 2021, MetaCom acquired 100.00% equity of Metanoia EU, thus, the investee has been included in the consolidated financial statements since then. - Note 6: On March 1, 2022, the Company acquired equity interest from 5% to 31.36% in Chimei Motor Electronics Co., Ltd. by participating in a cash capital increase and obtained four of the seven seats on the Board of Directors.
-Therefore, Chimei Motor Electronics Co., Ltd. and its subsidiaries are considered to be subsidiaries over which the Company has control and are included in the consolidated financial statements since then. - Note 7: On September 2, 2022, the Group's shareholding percentage was decreased to 97.98% after participating in the capital increase of PiXORD.
+- Note 1: The Group obtained 3 out of 5 Board seats and gained control over JUPU. - Note 2: The Group obtained 3 out of 5 Board seats and gained control over Eminent.
+In addition, Eminent issued shares resulting from the exercise of employee stock options on June 22, 2022.
+The Group's ownership decreased to 28.11%. - Note 3: On November 7, 2022, the Group's shareholding percentage was decreased to 47.71% after participating in the capital increase of Metanoia.
+The Group obtained 3 out of 5 Board seats and gained control over Metanoia and its subsidiaries.
+However, the Group only obtained 2 out of 5 Board seats following a reshuffle of Metanoia's Board of Directors on June 15, 2023.
+Since the Group cannot obtain more than half of the total number of directors' seats, it loses control over Metanoia's consolidated entities since then, and Metanoia and its subsidiaries, Metanoia EU, are no longer included in the consolidated financial statements since June 30, 2023.
+The Group has changed its consolidated financial statements to the "investments accounted for using the equity method" for the purpose of accounting treatment.
+Please refer to Note (6)(f) for details, and for the loss of control over subsidiaries, please refer to Note (6)(h). - Note 4: On March 1, 2022, the Group acquired equity interest from 5% to 31.36% in Chimei Motor Electronics Co., Ltd. by participating in a cash capital increase and obtained four of the seven seats on the Board of Directors.
+Therefore, Chimei Motor Electronics Co., Ltd. and its subsidiaries are considered to be subsidiaries over which the Group has control and are included in the consolidated financial statements since then.
+On July 21, 2023, the Group's shareholding percentage was decreased to 30.83% after participating in the capital increase of Chimei. - Note 5: On September 5, 2023, the Group's shareholding percentage was increased to 98.49% after participating in the capital increase of PiXORD. - Note 6: On September 4, 2023, the Group's shareholding percentage was increased to 89.79% after participating in the capital increase of Avisonic.

-(c) Foreign currencies
+(d) Foreign currencies